Eajy/MaterialDesignDemo/README.md

 [Language：简体中文](https://github.com/Eajy/MaterialDesignDemo/blob/master/README_CN.md)

-#### Update logs:
-V 3.1:
+#### Recently Updates Logs:
-Greatly optimized the display on the tablet.
+- Greatly optimized the display on the tablet.

-V 3.2:
-① Added "Load more" and "Undo delete" and a FabBehavior in RecyclerView Activity.
+- Added "Load more" and "Undo delete" and a FabBehavior in RecyclerView Activity.
-② Some details are optimized.

-V 3.3:
-① Added PreferenceCategory in Settings.
+- Added PreferenceCategory in Settings.
-② Added Open Source Licenses.
+- Added Open Source Licenses.
+- Updated Android Studio and Gradle version.
+- Added adaptive icon for Android O.

 ---